scumbug/joplin-web/joplin-vue/README.md

-# Joplin-Front : The FrontEnd
+# Joplin-Vue : The Front End of the project

 ## Requirements